Empirical Design in Reinforcement Learning: Observational experiments

-Let us start with a common and simple case: running ESARSA on our maze for a fixed budget of time-steps measuring online performance.
-The goal in this problem setting is to get high episodic returns, so the performance we report is the discounted return for an episode.\footnote{Many deep RL algorithms are deployed with discounting even in undiscounted episodic cost-to-goal tasks.
-When this choice is made, it should be considered part of the internal mechanics of the agent: a hyperparameter inside the agent that induces additional discounting.
-This additional discount is not part of the environment and thus the performance metric should be the undiscounted return.} We use a fixed budget of agent-environment interactions, meaning we run ESARSA on the maze for $k$ steps.
-If $k$ is large enough, then the agent will reach a terminal state and begin a new episode many times.
-With a fixed budget of steps, the agent will complete a variable number of episodes in $k$ steps depending on how good the agent is at the problem.
+Let us start with a common and simple case: running E-Sarsa on our maze for a fixed budget of time-steps measuring online performance.
+The goal in this problem setting is to get high episodic returns, so the performance we report is the discounted return for an episode.\footnote{Many deep reinforcement learning algorithms are deployed with discounting even in undiscounted episodic cost-to-goal tasks.
+When this choice is made, it should be considered part of the internal mechanics of the agent: a hyperparameter inside the algorithm that induces additional discounting.
+This additional discount is not part of the environment and thus the performance metric should be the undiscounted return.} We use a fixed budget of agent-environment interactions, meaning we run E-Sarsa on the maze for $n$ steps.
+If $n$ is large enough, then the agent will reach a terminal state and begin a new episode many times.
+With a fixed budget of steps, the agent will complete a variable number of episodes in $n$ steps depending on how good the agent in this problem setting.

 We use a fixed budget of steps to better reflect that we care about online performance, where each sample matters.
 It lets us ask: after $n$ steps of environment interaction, how good is the agent's policy?
 If instead we use a fixed number of episodes, then some agents can get much more experience for learning.
 For example, a model-based agent could thoroughly explore in the first episode to learn its model, taking 9999 steps, whereas a model-free agent might find the goal in 100 steps.
 On the next episode, the model-based agent might already have a near optimal policy, looking like it learned much faster.
 In contrast, if we had considered the number of environment steps, then we might not find a big difference.
 It is not clear that our algorithms are designed to actually do this, but nonetheless we should measure what best reflects the goals of our experiment.